-Apps have become an integral part of daily life in 2018.
+Apps are essential to our daily lives nowadays.
 They tell us the weather, where to eat, how to navigate traffic, and just about anything else we need to know to help make life easier.
 Luckily for us motorsports geeks, apps have also steadily improved in our area of interest.
-For that reason, I decided to scour the web in search of some of the best cool and handy apps to help improve your riding experience, be it in on the trails, roads or water.
+For that reason, I decided to scour the web in search of some of the best cool and handy motorsports apps to help improve your riding experience, be it in on the trails, roads, or water.
 (I did my best to limit my picks to free ones, but some do cost a few bucks.)

 Cost: Free with in-app purchases available for CrashLight technology

 EatSleepRIDE is a social media platform based in Canada that’s geared towards the hardcore motorcycle enthusiast.
 It offers a host of cool features, including popular motorcycle routes (3000+ worldwide), the ability to track your own rides, logging speed, distance, elevation, and lean.
 You can create a ride group and see everyone’s location on a map at any time.
 All these features are compatible with Apple Watch as well.

 If that’s not enough for you, the CrashLight protection is sure to get your attention.
 This is a subscription in-app feature that uses gyroscope, GPS, and accelerometer technology in your phone to detect when you’ve had a crash.
 It then automatically sends alerts to three pre-programmed contacts from your phone’s contacts list.
 If the incident is minor, you can simply cancel the alert within a 3-minute window.
 There aren’t too many apps out there that can actually save your life!

 This genius app combines the popularity of social media with the benefits of a standard map program.
 Waze (pronounced “ways”) provides users with the ability to share real-time traffic issues such as construction, traffic jams, red light cameras, police locations, and even potholes ahead!
 (The last one is particularly important if you’re on a motorcycle).